-(off dreaming) No one knows how long they will last ... nor how long they have been there.
+(off dreaming) Last?
+No one knows how long the stars will last ... nor how long they have been there.
 For that matter, no one even knows what makes them shine.
 All we know is they are suns like our own, but so far away they appear as tiny, colored dots.